 INTRODUCTION

-The genus Melitturga belongs to the tribe Melitturgini within the subfamily Panurginae of the family Andrenidae (Michener, 2007).
-M. clavicornis is a medium-sized, ground-nesting solitary bee.
 In the Trans-Himalayan region of Kargil district, various flowering fruit crops, field crops, and wild flora primarily rely on solitary and social bees for pollination.
 Bees (Hymenoptera: Apoidea: Anthophila), a lineage that includes over 20,000 described species, are the most important group of insect pollinators (Michener, 2007; Potts et al., 2010; Ascher & Pickering, 2025).
 Bees facilitate the pollination of 87% of native flowering plants (Ollerton et al., 2011) and 75% of commercially cultivated crops (Klein et al., 2007).
-They are the main agents for pollen transfer among most wild and field crop flowering plants (Gallai et al., 2009; Ollerton et al., 2011; vanbergen, 2013; Dirzo et al., 2014; IPBS, 2019).
+They are the main agents for pollen transfer among most wild and field crop flowering plants (Gallai et al., 2009; Ollerton et al., 2011; Vanbergen, 2013; Dirzo et al., 2014; IPBS, 2019).
 Wild bee species are vital not only for the sexual reproduction of hundreds of thousands of wild plant species (Ollerton et al., 2011), but also for the yield of approximately 85% of all cultivated crops (Gallai et al., 2009; Garibaldi et al., 2013; IPBS, 2019).

-To date, in the entire history of bee taxonomy studies in India, only the genus Andrena has been identified within the family Andrenidae, which falls under the subfamily Andreninae.
-However, this study reports, for the first time, another genus, Melitturga, of the Andrenidae family, included under the subfamily Panurginae.
-Currently, there are a total of 20 Melitturga species worldwide.
-According to the assessment in Europe, by Michez & Nieto (2013), this species is listed as Near Threatened in the IUCN Red List of Threatened Species.
+To date, in the entire history of bee taxonomy studies of the family Andrenidae in India, only the subfamily Andreninae and its genus Andrena has been identified (cites).
+However, this study reports, for the first time, another subfamily (Panurginae) and genus (Melitturga).
+Currently, there are a total of 20 Melitturga species worldwide, and according to the assessment in Europe (Michez & Nieto, 2013), this species is listed as Near Threatened in the IUCN Red List of Threatened Species.
 Considering the importance of the pollination services provided by solitary bees, it is essential to conserve their populations and maintain a diverse range of both solitary and social bee species.

 MATERIAL AND METHODS

-2.1 Study site: Genus Melitturga bees were collected from Kargil, Ladakh, and its various sub-regions (Fig.1).
+2.1 Study site: Melitturga bees were collected from Kargil, Ladakh, and its various sub-regions (Fig.1).
 The area where the bees were collected experiences an arid climate.
-The Trans-Himalayan biogeographic zone is characterised by its extreme climate, sparse vegetation, unique flora and fauna, glacial landforms, and cultural significance shaped by the challenging environment of high altitudes in the Himalayan range.
+The Trans-Himalayan biogeographic zone is characterized by its extreme climate, sparse vegetation, unique flora and fauna, glacial landforms, and cultural significance shaped by the challenging environment of high altitudes in the Himalayan range.

 2.2 Host plant: In spring and summer, Melitturga bees were captured using an insect sweep net from pseudocereal crop buckwheat, fruit crops such as apricot, apple, and almond, as well as from field crop alfalfa flowers between 2019 and 2023.
 During the flowering periods of fruit and field crops, this ground-nesting bee was observed as one of the active flower visitors.